Deepakgthomas/benchmarking_rlmut/README.md

 ```commandline
 bash mutation_results.sh myCartPole-v1 ppo
 ```
-Th results should be stored in the file - `output.txt`
+The results should be stored in the file - `output.txt`

 [1].
 Tambon, Florian, et al. "Mutation Testing of Deep Reinforcement Learning Based on Real Faults."
 2023 IEEE Conference on Software Testing, Verification and Validation (ICST).
 IEEE, 2023.